 From Berlin to Beijing study abroad though our European and non-European programmes allows you to spend part of your degree programme at an institution in a different country.
-You could spend a year studying at one of our European partner institutions through the Erasmus+ scheme or outside Europe at one of Overseas Exchange partners.
+You could spend a year studying at one of our European partner institutions through the European Exchange scheme or outside Europe with a Non-European Exchange partner.

 Durham University has been successful in boosting Global Opportunities for its students for the coming academic year.
 The University has been awarded a grant from the Turing Scheme, the UK government’s programme to study and work abroad.

 All degree programmes allow for a student to do an exchange (including combined / joint honours).

 You do not have to speak a foreign language to GO abroad.
-Short term summer schools are often taught in english.
-Almost all Overseas Exchange partners and many Erasmus+ universities teach in English.
+Short term summer schools are often taught in English.
+Almost all Non-European Exchange partners and many European Exchange universities teach in English.
 Some universities will teach in the language of that country and we list languages requirements for each university on the Where Can I Go? partner pages.

 If you do want to learn or maintain a language at Durham, the Centre for Foreign Language Study offers the option to learn a language alongside your degree.

 Short: Generally summer schools and global citizenship programmes take place during the summer, with partners advertising places from January onwards.

 Long: Typically full-year study abroad takes place in your third year, with a final fourth year in Durham thereafter.
 Applications for full-year places made in second year.